jpco/jws/web/content/es/_index.md

 ```
 a | b | c
 ```
-will be internally rewritten in terms of a hook function
+will be rewritten, when read, in terms of a hook function
 ```
 %pipe {a} 1 0 {b} 1 0 {c}
 ```